Efficient semi-analytic modelling of Pop III star formation from Cosmic Dawn to Reionization: Population effects

 Here we demonstrate some of the most significant contributions to the late-time Pop III SFRD and highlight areas of uncertainty in parameters underpinning pristine star formation.

 First, Figure~\ref{fig:SFRD_reionization_feedback} demonstrates the manifestation of reionization feedback in our model, which begins to affect the SFRD after $z\sim 20$.
-With the additional effects of clustering modifying the probability that a halo is in an ionized bubble (as discussed in Section~\ref{ssec:reion_feedback}), the relative contributions to the global SFRD track the neutral fraction, as the SFRD moves from tracing that of halos in neutral regions to those in ionized regions at $z\lesssim 20$.
+With the additional effects of clustering modifying the probability that a halo is in an ionized bubble (as discussed in Section~\ref{ssec:reion_feedback}), the relative contributions to the global SFRD track the neutral fraction, as the SFRD moves from tracing that of halos in neutral regions to those in ionized regions at $z\lesssim 10$.
 Because star formation at the latest times is dominated by massive, atomic cooling halos which are relatively unaffected by the accretion suppression induced by IGM heating, at the latest times the two SFRD histories (ionized and neutral) converge to the same value.
 However, despite the substantial effect of reionization on individual small halos, it does not meaningfully affect the integrated SFRD because the photoheating feedback does not become important until $z \lesssim 10$, once the global neutral fraction has dropped considerably.
+We also note that the qualitative conclusions around reionization feedback are relatively insensitive to our choice of observationally-uncertain parameters, such as the production efficiency of ionizing photons $\xi_{\rm ion}^{\rm (i)}$ or the associated escape fraction $f_{\rm esc}^{\rm (i)}$.
+That is, if reionization were to proceed more rapidly (for example ending by $z\sim 9$ as suggested by \citealp{munoz_reionization_2024}), then the global SFRD would deviate from the unionized track (dashed lines) and converge to the ionized case (dotted) correspondingly earlier, but the ultimate value would be unchanged.